Feds slammed for Puerto Rico response, drawing comparisons to Katrina

 "They (the administration) assumed FEMA had it covered, which they do not.
 They still are not flowing assistance fast enough.
 This is going to get worse," the staffer said.

-And there are other ways the response by the federal government has differed glaringly between the two catastrophes:
+And there are other ways the response by the federal government has appeared just as delayed with Maria as it did with Katrina:

 - It's been nine days since Maria made landfall on Puerto Rico as a Category 4 storm.
 While Congress passed a $10.5 billion aid package within four days of Katrina's landfall, the White House remains "weeks away" from a formal funding request for any Puerto Rico aid package.
 The White House has said accurately assessing the wreckage remains difficult.

 - Seven days after Katrina, the Federal Emergency Management Agency said it sent 25 million meal kits, 31 million liters of water and more than 2,700 workers.
-In contrast, nine days after Maria, Puerto Rico has received 4.4 million meal kits, 6.5 million liters of water and 600 workers.
+In contrast, nine days after Maria, Puerto Rico and the U.S. Virgin Islands received 4.4 million meal kits, 6.5 million liters of water and about 600 workers.

 - By the time Katrina made landfall, there were nearly 10,000 National Guard troops on the ground in Louisiana and Mississippi, officials said.
 Ultimately, over 72,000 military and National Guard personnel were deployed.
 In nine days, there have been 10,000 troops and relief workers dispatched to Puerto Rico.